ng-learn-org/ng-learn-org.github.io/_posts/2013-12-12-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part3.markdown

 In our [Part 1][1] we lay out reasons why CoffeeScript and not Javascript was selected for this mission.

 ### Setup
-Follow these steps if you haven't played Part 1.
+Follow these steps if you haven\'t played Part 1.
 Take a look at the requirements explained in [Part 1][1].

 In these couple of steps we install all dependencies and our complete tool chain.